mginesi/dmp_pp/README.md

 This repository contains the implementation of Dynamic Movement Primitive Plus Plus (DMP++), in Python 3.5.

-In particular, this repository contains all the synthetic tests done for the work (currently under revision):
+In particular, this repository contains all the synthetic tests done for the work:

 _M.
 Ginesi, N. Sansonetto, and P. Fiorini_; **DMP++: Overcoming Some Drawbacks of Dynamic Movement Primitives**

+You can find the pre-print at https://arxiv.org/abs/1908.10608v1

 ## Contents ##